Seteco/Somorrostro/You-should-install-QoS-on-all-your-servers.md

   Classification is the process of organizing traffic in groups, called **classes**.
 Classification can evaluate every aspect of network packets, like source and destination ports, source and destination IPs, netfilter marks, etc.

   To simplify things, you can think that when you classify traffic, you just assign a label to it.
-Of course classes have some properties themselves (like queuing mechanisms), but let's say it is that simple: a label.
+Of course classes have some properties themselves (like queuing mechanisms), but let's say it is that simple: **a label**.
-  For example:
-  - **`web server` traffic, is the traffic _from_ my server's tcp/80, but also _to_ my server's tcp/80**
-  - **`web surfing` traffic is all the other tcp/80 traffic**

-  You can use any combinations you like.
-There is no limit.

 2. **Apply traffic shaping rules to these classes**